JimLynchCodes/webinar-episode-1-code-challenge-solution/README.md

 ```
- Contract: SimpleStorage
-    Initial deployment
-      ✓ should assert true
-      ✓ was deployed and it's intial value is 0 (50ms)
-    Functionality
-      ✓ should store the value 42 (104ms)

   Contract: OwnerStorage
     Initial deployment
       ✓ should assert true
     Getting And Setting Values
-      ✓ should initialize each user's value to 0 (116ms)
+      ✓ should initialize each user's value to 0 (76ms)
-      ✓ should store a value for each user (187ms)
+      ✓ should store a value for each user (203ms)
     Getting values for a specified address
-      ✓ should return the specified user's value when called by contract owner (213ms)
+      ✓ should return the specified user's value when called by contract owner (197ms)
-      ✓ should reject when called by a user who is not the contract owner (469ms)
+      ✓ should reject when called by a user who is not the contract owner (446ms)

-  8 passing (1s)
+  5 passing (1s)
 ```

 Huzzah, we've completed the code challenge.
 Our tests are all passing and asserting the right things, so I guess we're done!